 Betty Friedan (1920–2006)

 The Feminine Mystique (1963) purportedly spurred the second wave of the American women’s movement in the 1960s.
-Friedan conducted a survey of her former classmates and found out that many of the housewives were unhappy with their lives.
+Friedan conducted a survey of alumni of the Smith College, the school she attended, and found that many of the women surveyed who became housewives were unhappy with their lives.
 She was inspired to write about this subject and challenge the notion that women should content themselves with being married and having children and nothing more.
-The Feminine Mystique is regarded as one of the most influential nonfiction books of the twentieth century.
 After its publication, Friedan received hundreds of letters from unhappy housewives and formed the National Organization for Women, which is a nonprofit organization dedicated to women’s rights.

 Alice Walker (1944- )

-Alice Walker, Pulitzer Prize–winning author of The Color Purple (1982), was a civil rights activist and editor.
-Celie, the novel’s main character, is a poor African American woman from Georgia who struggles to overcome abuses from her childhood and gain self-respect.
-She depicts the oppression in black communities, not only of blacks by whites but also of black women by black men.
-Celie and other women stand up to the men and insist on fair treatment; Walker is optimistic about the black community, depicting the men as remorseful and willing to change.
+Alice Walker is a Pulitzer Prize–winning author and civil rights activist and editor.
+Celie, the protagonist of Walker’s novel The Color Purple (1982), is a poor African American woman from Georgia who struggles to overcome abuses from her childhood and gain self-respect.
+She depicts oppression in black communities not only of blacks by whites but also of black women by black men.
+Celie and other women stand up to the men and insist on fair treatment.
 Walker is a prolific poet and has published Once (1968), Revolutionary Petunias and Other Poems (1973), Horses Make a Landscape Look More Beautiful (1984) and Absolute Trust in the Goodness of the Earth: New Poems (2003).

-These five authors give us an idea of the evolution of women’s rights over the twentieth century, but the relevance of their characters’ struggles today proves that more work needs to be done.
-To close with another Ruth Bader Ginsburg quote, “I’m sometimes asked when will there be enough [women on the Supreme Court]?
+These five authors help us track the evolution of the fight for women’s rights over the twentieth century, but the relevance of their characters’ struggles today proves that more work needs to be done.
+To quote Ruth Bader Ginsburg once more, “I’m sometimes asked when will there be enough [women on the Supreme Court]?
 And I say ‘When there are nine.’
 People are shocked.
 But there’d been nine men, and nobody’s ever raised a question about that.”